vuestorefront/vue-storefront/packages/core/docs/commercetools/setup-store.md

     <img src="../images/setup-store/product-type-2.png" alt="Commercetools create product type first step" />
   </center> -->

-This will let you add product with certain characteristic like so:

-- click add product and select the type
+## Adding a new product

+After creating at least one product type, you can add a new product.
+You can read more about them on the [Modeling Products](https://docs.commercetools.com/tutorials/product-modeling/products) page.

+1. Go to the `Products` page.
+Click the `Add product` button and select the type.
   <center>
     <img src="../images/setup-store/add-product-1.png" alt="Commercetools add product first step" />
   </center>
-- next enter the name, assign tax category (which you previously set) and add to proper category
+2. Next enter the name, assign tax category (which you previously set) and add to proper category
   <center>
     <img src="../images/setup-store/add-product-2.png" alt="Commercetools add product second step" />
   </center>
-- add at least one variant of the product with attribute and SKU number
+3. Add at least one variant of the product with attribute and SKU number.
   <center>
     <img src="../images/setup-store/variant.png" alt="Commercetools add product third step - choose variant" />
   </center>
-- in final step you can provide slug, keywords and meta data to optimize searching
+4. Enter a slug, keywords, and metadata to optimize searching.
   <center>
     <img src="../images/setup-store/add-product-3.png" alt="Commercetools add product fourth step - SEO" />
   </center>

-Adding few products with at least two level deep categories hierarchy will be enough to create basic VSF Next store implementation.

 ### API settings